From Emotionally Healthy to Unhealthy: When People or Situations Bring Out the Worst in You

 6. Decreased Resilience

-• Things that used to feel manageable now feel overwhelming.
+• Things that once felt manageable now feel overwhelming.
+Your emotional margin is gone.

 • One small challenge feels like the last straw.